Livingstonville, New York: Today

 Livingstonville is located in a valley.
 The Town of Broome volunteer fire department, which is located in Livingstonville, offers Bingo in the spring and summer, Seasonal Dances, Pot Luck Dinners, as well as a Labor Day BBQ which people from various states attend.
 During the months between May thru October there is a flea market.

 Students from Livingstonville attend Middleburgh Central School.
 Livingstonville is also in Middleburgh's Zip Code of 12122.
-The Highway Department, located in Livingstonville, is functional.

-Livingstonville tends to vote overwhelmingly Republican.
-Despite this, the Supervisor of Broome is Marie Campbell, a Democrat.
-Possible future Supervisors include Brian Chichester, who recently retired from the town road crew.

 The Livingstonville Community Church was listed on the National Register of Historic Places in 2008.